trailofbits/cb-multios/cqe-challenges/KPRCA_00017/README.md

 In general, those function pointers will be NULL due to the side-effect of *banner* function, where allocates a large stack space and initializes with NULL bytes.
 Initialized stack area coincides with where *h_state* is located on the stack.

-However, one can attack this uninitialized stack variable (struct) by leveraging *record_winner* function after winning a cgc_round of the game.
+However, one can attack this uninitialized stack variable (struct) by leveraging *record_winner* function after winning a round of the game.
 Since *record_winner* also uses a large stack buffer, it is possible to control the contents of the stack  area that coincides with where *h_state* will be located.
 Note that *banner* does not get invoked when *record_winner* is executed, therefore **not** initializing the stack with NULL bytes.
 And since the function pointers in *h_state_* is not initialized if they are not NULL, the attacker can make the program to call an arbitrary address (EIP control).

 ### Generic class of vulnerability